Dog missing for six years reunited with owner thanks to microchip

 MEMPHIS, Tenn. — A dog missing for six years was reunited with her family this weekend thanks to technology.

-Holly Workman said her dog Rae ran and away years ago and was later picked up by someone.
+Holly Workman said her dog Rae ran away years ago and was later picked up by someone.

 That man was recently taken into police custody, and that’s when police discovered Rae had a microchip.
 They contacted Memphis Animal Services, and the rest is history.